 - No temperature control feature.

-Care, Maintenance, and Safety
+Space Heater Care, Maintenance, and Safety

 The safety features must be taken into account.
-A room heater can cause burn injury or even worse, fire incident.
+A room heater can cause burn injury or even worse, fire incidents.
 The outer surface, even the power cable can be too hot to handle.
 If someone accidentally comes very close to the hot airflow of the heater, the same thing could happen.
 So, you must consult the manufacturer’s literature for these issues.
 Remember any hot object of 70º Celsius will cause a blister on your skin.
 If you have a pet or small child, be extra cautious about this issue.

 Some advanced units are fashioned with sensors that can detect the obstacle in front of the heater’s fan and shut off the unit to prevent injury.
 It’s a nice thing to have in your home.